 ENVELOPE STUFFING

-Typically, the details of the scheme will be generally be advertised on social media.
+Typically, the details of the scheme will be advertised on social media.
 The advertisement will give you enough information to capture your interest by highlighting the possibility of big earnings for relatively easy 'envelope stuffing' work.

 The advertisement will ask you to 'register' with a scheme.
 The wording of some schemes is very clever; read it carefully and look for the small print.
 There will usually be a request for a payment of a fee.
 You pay the fee, only to find that you have bought a 'pack' that you have the right to promote and re-sell to others.
 That is where the envelope stuffing comes in.
-Your so-called income would come from other people buying a copy of the pack from you.
+Any predicted income would come from other people buying a copy of the pack from you.

 This type of envelope scheme is just one of many.
 Other schemes involve:

-• filling envelopes with 'circulars' or other advertising material
+- filling envelopes with 'circulars' or other advertising material

-• offering to supply you with a list of 'homeworking opportunities', which turn out to be a list of similar envelope stuffing schemes
+- offering to supply you with a list of 'homeworking opportunities', which turn out to be a list of similar envelope-stuffing schemes

 ASSEMBLING PRODUCTS AT HOME